OUTBREAK: Mpox

 WHO Regions

 Please note: Funding amounts are included only when they have been published by the funder.
-Some research projects are undertaken in multiple locations (countries) and some are funded by multiple funders.
+Some research projects are undertaken in multiple locations (countries).
+Some are funded by multiple funders, the breakdown of joint-funded projects can be found when selecting a country and 'show joint-funded countries'.
 Where research location is not explicitly specified the default used is the location of the research institution receiving the funds.

 Regional Flow of Research Grants